tsmagnum/Hyper-V-Report/README.md

 ## Overview

-This PowerShell script automates the collection of detailed information about a Hyper-V environment, including hosts, virtual machines, snapshots, replication status, VHDX files, network adapters, virtual switches, and—new in this version—CSV health and space utilization, cluster configuration, and cluster network details.
+This PowerShell script automates the collection of detailed information about a Hyper-V environment, including hosts, virtual machines, snapshots, replication status, VHDX files, network adapters, virtual switches, and cluster-specific metrics.
 It generates a customizable HTML report and can optionally send it via email using MS Graph or MailKit.

-The script supports both standalone and clustered deployments.
+The script supports both **standalone** and **clustered** deployments.

-> ⚠️ Note: The script installs required modules (MS Graph or MailKit) if not already present.
+> ⚠️ **Note**: The script installs required modules (MS Graph or MailKit) if not already present.
 Avoid running it if module installation could impact your environment.

+---

 ## Features